How do You Live Like A Lorax?

 1. Pass on gas!
 Take public transportation, carpool, plan your day to reduce trips and vehicle emissions.

-2. Make sure your home’s air is healthy, learn about indoor air pollutants from indoor energy use and toxins.
+2. Make sure your home’s air is healthy by using a HEPA Filter Air Purifier, learn about indoor air pollutants from indoor energy use and toxins.

 3. Plant a tree.
 Or plant many trees!
 Plant a garden.
 Plant a vegetable garden.